 - Homemade Paneer: Making paneer from scratch may sound intimidating at first, but once you try it you will see it is quite easy and tastes so good.
 Simply follow these step-by-step instructions on How to Make Paneer and you will have a block of homemade paneer in under thirty minutes.

 - Ginger-Garlic Paste: A paste of ginger and garlic is also used in this recipe.
 To make this paste you simply use a mortar and pestle to crush together the fresh ginger and garlic.
 Although a freshly made paste is always better, a ready-made ginger-garlic paste also can be used.

 - Spices: The spices added are the usual Indian ground spices like red chilli powder, turmeric powder, coriander powder and garam masala.
 Most of these ground Indian spices are easily available outside India in asian stores and even online.
 For the garam masala, I always use homemade garam masala in all my recipes.
-To make an aromatic and flavorful garam masala, check this recipe of Homemade Garam Masala.
+To make an aromatic and flavorful garam masala, check this recipe of homemade Garam Masala.

-- Onions & Tomatoes: Both onions and tomatoes are unanimously added in many Indian dishes.
+- Onions and Tomatoes: Both onions and tomatoes are unanimously added in many Indian dishes.
 For the onions, you can use red onions, yellow onions or white onions.
 For tomatoes, use ones which are ripe, red and not too tart or sour.

-How to make Paneer Bhurji
+How to make Paneer Bhurji Recipe